Issues of Access, Transparency and Efficiency

 USCIS does not provide adequate access to historical records and information.

 • The 2024 revisions to the Genealogy Program will result in some requesters receiving documents faster, but only if the documents have been previously digitized (AR-2 Forms and some C-Files).
 Millions of documents held by USCIS exist only on paper, and it is often impossible to know whether or not the record of interest is on paper or digitized.
-Some requestors may also only receive the digitized component of a record, even when there is also be a paper component.
+Some requestors may also only receive the digitized component of a record, even when there is also a paper component.3

 • USCIS refers the majority of Genealogy Program Records Requests to Freedom of Information Act (FOIA) officers for processing.
 Many response letters received from the Genealogy Program are signed by FOIA staff.
 The Genealogy Program was created to unburden FOIA staff.
 If USCIS considers Genealogy Program requests to be FOIA requests, researchers should not pay any fees other than standard FOIA fees.

-• A USCIS Index Search must be conducted to obtain the file numbers for records that have been in NARA custody for decades – namely, the INS Subject & Policy Files.
+• A USCIS Index Search must be conducted to obtain the file numbers for records that have been in NARA custody for decades -- namely, the INS Subject & Policy Files.
 Under the revised fees, the USCIS Genealogy Program will continue to charge customers to obtain a file number for a record already at NARA.

 Transparency